Prosecutor paints former Hollywood mogul Weinstein as 'a rapist'

 “The women internalized their trauma for years,” Hast said during her opening statement.
 “Each feeling small and insignificant, no match for the power broker in Hollywood Harvey Weinstein had become.”

 Prosecutors are expected to call up to three additional women, who are not mentioned in the charges, to bolster their case, according to court papers.
+They include actress Dawn Dunning.

 A similar legal strategy helped Pennsylvania prosecutors convict comedian Bill Cosby in 2018 of sexually assaulting a Temple University employee.

 Legal experts said lawyers for Weinstein could try to show that the accusers engaged in consensual sexual activity in order to gain an edge in the entertainment industry.